gebirgsbernd/gebirgsbernd.github.io/z_games/_posts/2019-01-01-instantgames.md

 summary: Facebook Instant Games
 jahr: 2018 - today
 ---
 My current position.
 I joined SOFTGAMES as Head of Studio in 2018. ​​Since then, I have had the privilege of building a successful game studio from scratch by assembling talented and creative agile game teams, establishing strong business intelligence and reliable services, and pivoting to a remote-first model during the pandemic.
-Today, SOFTGAMES is a top instant game and HTML5 developer with 120 developers and four games ranked in the top 20 grossing charts on Facebook.
+Today, SOFTGAMES is a top instant game and HTML5 developer with 120 developers several games ranked in the top 10 grossing charts on Facebook and Samsung Instant Games.

 During the last 5 years we launched more than 20 new instant games on Facebook and Samsung Instant Games as well as Mobile.
 Selected games directly playable games at the links:
 * [Puzzle Blocks Classic](https://fb.gg/play/sg-puzzle-blocks) 2023  Producer: Peter Harmjanz